PhilipK13/blog/README.md

 - WSL2 (Windows Subsystem for Linux) - [Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - Docker Desktop - [Installation Guide](https://docs.docker.com/docker-for-windows/install/)

+(This should work on any OS that supports WSL2 and Docker Desktop, but has only been tested on Windows 10)

 Once you have the above installed, you can follow the steps below to run the application:

 1. Clone the repository to your local machine